brettmillerb/Pester-Wiki/Migrating-from-Pester-3-to-Pester-4.md

 We recommend performing string replacement on tests written for Pester 3 and earlier as follows:

-1. replace all occurrences of any `Contain` assertion for `FileContentMatch`.
+1. replace all occurrences of any `Contain` assertion with `FileContentMatch`.
 1. rename all occurrences of `Assert-VerifiableMocks` to `Assert-VerifiableMock`
 1. rename all occurrences of `Get-MockDynamicParameters` to `Get-MockDynamicParameter`
 1. rename all occurrences of `Set-DynamicParameterVariables` to `Set-DynamicParameterVariable`